Creating and managing projects

 -

 To set an existing project as the current project, select it in the list and click Set Current.
+Alternatively, double-click the project row in the list.

 -